 The greeks stripped all ideas from covering shells, in the same way they stripped their statues from garments.
 Far away from inhibitions of gods and daemons, they chose a Promethean approach to life, brave, agonizing, but ultimately human.

 Mycenae (MAP) 16th cent. a.e.v.

 copy of roman times

 What is greek Mythology?
-It was a religion that did not present a 'creator of the world' as its centre.
+It was a collection of myths that did not present a 'creator of the world' as its centre.
 It borrowed all kinds of deities from its indoeuropean past and its contemporary neighbours.
 It tried to push back the dark, monstrous figures and formed a pantheon of gods that resembled humans in every way.
 Hesiodus (HΣIOΔOΣ) was the poet that gave us a genealogy of greek gods.
 Homer's (OMHPOΣ) epic poems are full of the joys, jealousies and caprices of gods and heroes.
 But religion has never dominated over the thought of greek philosophers of the time.
 Its anthropocentrism made the domination of priesthood over the Greeks impossible.

 detail from west metope